kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 252       Mon, 10 Oct 2022 08:47:42 CEST  Thu, 13 Oct 2022 09:04:42 CEST  3 days
 ```

 By default you can see the last 15 changes to the environment.
-You can choose to only print e.g. last 3 events (`-n` flag) and have a more detailed output (`--long` flag):
+You can choose to only print e.g. last 3 events (`-n` flag).

+You can also choose to see the actual events from each snapshot, using `kosli log environment` command:

 ```
-$ kosli environment log aws-beta --long -n 3
+$ kosli log environment aws-beta
 SNAPSHOT  EVENT                                                                          PIPELINE   DEPLOYMENTS
 #266      Artifact: 244531986313.dkr.ecr.eu-central-1.amazonaws.com/dashboard:d90a3e4    dashboard  #15
           Fingerprint: dd5308fdcda117c1ff3963e192a069ae390c2fe9e10e8abfa2430224265efe98